JAICHANGPARK/open-codelabs/README.md

 - **Facilitator & Attendee Separation**: Admins can create and manage codelabs, while participants follow steps through a refined UI.
 - **AI Codelab Generator**: Automatically generate professional-grade codelabs from source code or reference documents using Google Gemini AI.
+- **Quizzes, Feedback, and Certificates**: Gate certificate issuance with quiz scores and feedback submission; auto-generate verification URLs.
+- **Prep Guide & Materials**: Author or AI-generate preparation guides and manage downloadable links/files per codelab.
+- **Live Tools for Workshops**: Live chat/DM, help-queue, submissions panel, and a roulette raffle that draws only from certificate holders.
 - **Multi-Runtime Support**: Run using a **Rust (Axum) + SQLite** backend for local/private sessions, or deploy with **Firebase (Firestore/Hosting)** for a serverless experience.
 - **Google Codelab Look & Feel**: Familiar and highly readable design inspired by Google's own codelabs.
 - **Easy Public Access**: Integrated scripts for `ngrok` and `bore` to instantly expose your local server with QR code support for participants.